loginom/loginom-help-en-omegat/data/scenario/batchlauncher.md

 ### Port

-Порт, по которому происходит обращение к серверу Loginom. *4386* is used by default..
+The port used for access to the Loginom server. *4386* is used by default.

 For example: